-Samiass that are several for you What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Skilled nursing facility (SNF) care (continued) A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care).
-A SNF where your spouse is living at the time you leave the hospital.
-Skilled Care: Is medically-necessary care that can only be provided by or under the supervision of skilled or licensed medical personnel.
+Coursings that are acrossed for your What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Skilled nursing facility (SNF) care (continued) Generally, you will get your SNF care from network facilities.
+However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment. • A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled Starting and Ending a Benefit Period: A benefit period starts for HealthTeam Advantage members with the first day of either a nursing facility skilled benefit if no previous hospitalization has occurred or with the discharge from a licensed acute care hospital, including psychiatric, long term acute care, and inpatient rehabilitation (CIR).
+A benefit period ends with the closing of a 60-consecutive-day period in which the member was neither admitted to any type of licensed hospital as noted earlier in this paragraph nor received skilled care, either in a nursing facility or the home setting.
+To determine the consecutive 60-day period, begin counting on the day that the member was discharged from the hospital or ended skilled care in a nursing facility or home setting. nursing facility care).
+A SNF where your spouse or domestic partner is living at the time you leave the hospital.
+Skilled Care: Is medically necessary care that can only be provided by or under the supervision of skilled or licensed medical personnel.
 It can take place at home or in a skilled nursing facility, and examples include physical therapy, acute wound care, intravenous or intramuscular injections, and more.
-Starting and Ending a Benefit Period: A benefit period starts for HealthTeam Advantage members with the first day of either a nursing facility skilled benefit if no previous hospitalization has occurred or with the discharge from a licensed acute care hospital (including psychiatric, long term acute care, and inpatient rehabilitation (CIR).
-A benefit period ends with the closing of a 60 consecutive-day period in which the member was neither admitted to any type of licensed hospital as noted earlier in this paragraph nor received skilled care, either in a nursing facility or the home setting.
-To determine the consecutive 60 day period, begin counting on the day that the member was discharged from the hospital or ended skilled care in a nursing facility or home setting.
 Services may require prior authorization.
-You or your doctor may contact us to inquire which services require prior authorization.
+You

-Complete that are covered for you What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
+Services that are covered for you What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
 Each counseling attempt includes up to four face-to-face visits.
-There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits. \$30 copay for this Medicare-covered preventive service.
 If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
-We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable inpatient or outpatient cost sharing.
+We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
 Each counseling attempt includes up to four face-to-face visits.
+There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits. \$30 copay for this Medicare-covered preventive service.